-We should begin by remembering an earlier January — January of 1777 when an ink-stained wretch named Tom Paine huddled by a tiny fire amid the blood- stained snows of Valley Forge and wrote:
+We should begin our MLK day remembrance by recalling an earlier January — January of 1777 when an ink-stained wretch named Tom Paine huddled by a tiny fire in the blood-stained snows of Valley Forge and wrote:

 Dr. King was a Winter Soldier.

 Dr. King was a Winter Soldier, and he was killed in action on April 4, 1968 while supporting a strike of Memphis garbage workers.

 When I worked for Dr. King in the mid-1960s we used to joke that we were part of his "freedom army."
 In that context, Dr. King was the general and I was — at best — just a sergeant.
 My view of Dr. King was from the rank and file, not from the inner circle.
 Yet even from that distance, what struck me most about Dr. King was his profoundly humanist vision that united people of all races and creeds.
 A vision founded in the unkept promise of America, that "We hold these truths to be self-evident that all men are created equal."

 What struck me about Dr. King was the depth of his compassion for the suffering of all people, of all races, of all nations.
 What struck me about Dr. King was how much he cared for people, not just people in general as an abstract concept, but people as individuals.

 What struck me about Dr. King was his humility.
 He was profoundly uncomfortable with the adulation that he received, but he consciously used it to move people into action.
 Yet he never made money for himself, even his Nobel Prize money was put back into the Movement.